 With so many stakeholders, it’s easy to miscommunicate — and in a field where small details matter, communication is important for keeping projects on track.
 Even developers sometimes find themselves in long technical conversations, only to realize later that they weren’t really describing the same thing at all.
+UML diagrams can help make communication more clear.

 “Rather than writing a 200-page document, you can draw a few diagrams to show how it works together,” said Chandika Jayasundara, CEO of Creately, a company that helps customers template and design diagrams.